-In this post, we discuss specifically how friendly bacteria (or probiotics) may help rebalance your gut flora.
-But first, let’s talk briefly about IBS and its particular effect on gut health.
+In this article, we discuss specifically how friendly bacteria (or probiotics) may help rebalance your gut flora.
+But first, let’s talk briefly about IBS, and in particular its effect on gut health

 How do I know if I have IBS?

-Although there’s plentiful evidence online to allow you to educate yourself on IBS symptoms, always seek a professional, medical diagnosis.
-This can often take time.
-The condition is typically only formally diagnosed at the point when all other possibilities are ruled out.
+Although there’s plentiful advice online to help you educate yourself on IBS symptoms, always seek a professional, medical diagnosis.
+This can often take time as the condition is only formally diagnosed at the point when all other possibilities are ruled out.

 - Stomach pain

 However, in addition to these main IBS symptoms, there are other complaints that are also associated with IBS.
 For example, flatulence, nausea, backache, incontinence, problems urinating and tiredness.

 - IBS-C – Constipation dominant